fractalrobotics/Fractal-5-Pro/README.md

     - Non-planar slicing requires significant training on advanced CAM softwares
   - Commercially available 5-Axis 3D printers are huge and expensive

-# Solution: The Fractal 5 Pro
+# 🔑Solution: The Fractal 5 Pro
-Our response to the market research was to create an enclosed coreXY 5-Axis FDM 3D printer.
+Our response to the market research was to create a multidirectional 5-Axis FDM 3D printer.

 ---